nolash/weechat-pss/README.md

 ## Development

 If you want to help debugging this project I would greatly appreciate it. **You can help merely by trying to use it.
-No need to read code etc**
+No need to read code etc**.
+Let me know.

-Please let me know if you do:
+### Contact

-* email: dev@holbrook.no
+* email: accounts-swarmchat@holbrook.no
+* mailing list: swarmchat@holbrook.no (Mailman)
 * XMPP: lash@pimux.de

-* gitter: @nolash
+### Documentation

+Some code documentation is available inline for [Doxygen](http://doxygen.nl/), config file is in [/scripts/python/](https://github.com/nolash/weechat-pss/blob/master/scripts/python/Doxyfile).

+A LaTeX document stub starting to explain the architecture [is available in /doc](https://github.com/nolash/weechat-pss/blob/master/doc/architecture.latex).

 #### Feedback